List of wineries in New England

-This is a list of wineries and vineyards in New England.
+Here is a list of wineries and vineyards in New England.
 New England wines are known for their diverse styles and for the effects of maritime climates on grape-growing.
 Wine making in New England today has been described by New Hampshire winemaker Bob Manley as "a little reminiscent of what it was like in California – actually, even in Napa – in the '50s and '60s."
 Historian Samuel Eliot Morison uses the metaphor of wine to describe the relationship between present New England culture and its past:

 Inclusion criteria: This list should only include wineries with Wikipedia articles or citations to third-party sources.

 Connecticut

 This is a list of wineries and vineyards in Connecticut.